charity address: 18 Wembley Road, Toronto, ON M6C 2E9, Canada

 ANNUAL RESEARCH GRANT AWARDS

 In 2016 PSC Partners Seeking a Cure Canada began funding research.
-We fund research that addresses an important and novel, basic or clinical question related to PSC.
-Research applications are reviewed by the PSC Partners' Scientific/Medical Advisory (SMAC) Committee and the Canadian Board of Directors.
+Both PSC Partners Canada and PSC Partners in the US fund research that addresses an important and novel, basic or clinical question related to PSC.
+Research applications for PSC Partners Canada grants are reviewed by the PSC Partners' Scientific/Medical Advisory (SMAC) Committee and the Canadian Board of Directors.
 Grant awards are made on an annual basis.
-PSC Partners Seeking a Cure Canada has now funded two research grants and anticipates making future annual grants .
+PSC Partners Seeking a Cure Canada has now funded two two-year research grants (2015, 2016) and anticipates making future annual grants .